Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

 Figure~\ref{fig:BBfit} shows the UV-optical SEDs of SDSS1133 on 2014 February 6-25 (non-outbursting phase) and 2019 May 27-29 (outbursting phase).
 The SEDs corrected for possible host galaxy extinction assuming the extinction curves determined by the Balmer decrement (Figure~\ref{fig:balmer_decrement}; Section~\ref{sec:balmer_decrement}) are also shown.
 The best-fitting black body spectra are overplotted.
 The best-fitting black body parameters for the SEDs with no host galaxy extinction correction are $T_{\text{eff}}, L = 10^{4.04}~\text{K}, 10^{7.46}~L_{\odot}$ and $10^{4.03}~\text{K}, 10^{8.09}~L_{\odot}$ for the 2014 and 2019 data, respectively.
 The corresponding black body radius is $R = 10^{3.17}~R_{\odot}$ and $10^{3.52}~R_{\odot}$, respectively.

-This fitting implies that the effective temperature of SDSS1133 did not vary significantly between the outbursting and non-outbursting phases.
-As already discussed in Section~\ref{sec:outbursts}, this is in contrast to normal LBV eruptions or S~Dor-type variables.
+This fitting may imply that the effective temperature of SDSS1133 did not vary significantly between the outbursting and non-outbursting phases.
+Even considering the uncertainty on the intrinsic dust extinction this fitting may imply that the effective temperature of SDSS1133 did not vary significantly between the outbursting and non-outbursting phases, specifically the effective temperature never drops well below $\sim 10,000$~K.

+As already discussed in Section~\ref{sec:outbursts}, the constant temperature is in contrast to normal LBV eruptions or S~Dor-type variables.
 The eruptions in the normal LBVs can be explained by the outward motion of the photosphere either due to a true increase in the star's hydrostatic radius or the radius of a pseudo-photosphere in the opaque wind; the optical outbursts are accompanied with lowering of effective temperature so that the bolometric luminosity remains nearly constant \citep[see Figure~\ref{fig:hrd};][]{vin11,smi11c,smi11,van12,hum14}.
 The constant effective temperature during the eruptions in SDSS1133 is more similar to LBV giant eruptions, like the 19th century Great Eruption of $\eta$ Carinae \citep[e.g.,][]{dav97,smi11,smi13,smi14,smi17}.

+In terms of the recoiling AGN scenario, the UV-optical luminosity can be related to the Eddington luminosity of the recoiling SMBH.
+Considering the host galaxy stellar mass of $10^{8.55}~M_{\odot}$ (Section~\ref{sec:hostgalaxy}), the SMBH mass may be $\sim 10^{6}$~$M_{\odot}$ \citep{rei15}, and the corresponding Eddington luminosity is $L_{\text{Edd}} \sim 10^{10.5} L_{\odot}$.
+Therefore, the observed UV-optical luminosity of SDSS1133 is not inconsistent with the recoiling AGN scenario if the accretion rate is sub-Eddington ($\sim 0.1-1$\%).

 Although the effective temperature and bolometric luminosity from the fitting for the host galaxy extinction-uncorrected SEDs are physically reasonable, the observed SED shape is much redder than the black body spectra, probably being consistent with the large Balmer decrements described in Section~\ref{sec:balmer_decrement}.
 Actually, as shown in Figure~\ref{fig:BBfit}, the host galaxy extinction correction make the SEDs consistent with Rayleigh-Jeans power-law ($\lambda L_{\lambda} \propto \lambda^{-3}$).
 If the host galaxy extinction coefficients are taken at their face values, the weak UV turnover (if any) in the SEDs in Figure~\ref{fig:BBfit} prevents us from determining the effective temperature.
 This implies that the true temperature of SDSS1133 is much higher than $10^{4}$~K. In this sense, $T_{\text{eff}}$ and $L$ derived for the host galaxy extinction-uncorrected SEDs should be taken as the lower limits, as indicated in Figure~\ref{fig:hrd}.
 Also, taking into account the uncertainties in the host galaxy extinction estimates (Section~\ref{sec:balmer_decrement}), the host galaxy extinction-corrected SEDs shown in Figure~\ref{fig:BBfit} should be regarded as the upper limits.